 “How does it feel to be a father?”

 “I have learned that a perfect baby is still a baby.
-Loves to wake mom and dad up in the middle of the night.
+Loves to wake mommy and daddy up in the middle of the night.
 And takes his sweet time to learn how to control his bowel movements, all that is still the same,” Levi said, making Marcel laugh.
 “I’m joking, of course.
 It is hard to put into words how I feel to be a father.
 The little guy changed our already perfect lives for the better.”